MicrosoftDocs/architecture-center/docs/guide/web/secure-single-page-application-authorization-content.md

 By using an `HttpOnly` cookie to store the access token, the token is protected from XSS attacks and isn't accessible by JavaScript.
 Scoping the cookie to the API domain and setting `SameSite=strict` ensures that the cookie is automatically sent with all proxied API first-party requests.
 This pattern allows the access token to be automatically added to the Authorization header of all API calls made from the single-page application by the backend.

 As this example utilizes a `SameSite=Strict` cookie, it's important that the domain of the API Management gateway must be the same as the domain of the single-page application.
 This restriction is due to a cookie only being sent to the API Management gateway when the API request comes from a site with the same domain.
-If the domains are different, then the cookie won't be added to the API request, and the proxied API request will be unauthenticated.
+If the domains are different, the cookie is not added to the API request, and the proxied API request remains unauthenticated.

 It's possible to configure this example without using custom domains for the API Management instance and Static Web App, but that would require the cookie setting to be amended to `SameSite=None`.
 This change however, provides a less secure implementation as the cookie will be added to all requests to any instance of API Management gateway and not constrained to your own domain.
 More on SameSite cookies can be read [here](https://developer.mozilla.org/docs/Web/HTTP/Headers/Set-Cookie/SameSite).